 THE HUMAN QUEST FOR BRIGHTER COLORS

-COLOR SCIENCE is a 450 year old interdisciplinary applied science combining the physical, chemical and psychological aspects of how humans see color; how our eyes interact with a limited array of the electromagnetic spectrum; and the colorants - pigments and dyes, humans use to change colors on surfaces.
+Color Science has responded to the human quest for brighter colors for 450 years.
+An interdisciplinary applied science combining the physical, chemical and psychological aspects of how humans see color, color science studies how our eyes interact with a limited array of the electromagnetic spectrum; and the colorants - pigments and dyes, humans use to change colors on surface.